weecology/lab-manual/content/docs/lab-policy-procedures/advisor-free-projects.md

 title: Working on Projects Without Your Advisor
 linkTitle: Advisor Free Projects
 type: book
+summary: >
+  Guidelines for projects that don't involve your advisor
 ---

 While many labs require that all projects involve the advisors at some level, we are supportive of advisor-free projects.
 These projects can give you a chance to establish your independence and learn to collaborate in a non-student-advisor scenario.
 Many weecologists do at least one project that doesn't involve their advisor.